mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_all_platform_earnings

-<p>Returns a list of application fees you’ve previously collected.
-The application fees are returned in sorted order, with the most recent fees appearing first.</p>
+Returns a list of application fees you’ve previously collected.
+The application fees are returned in sorted order, with the most recent fees appearing first.

 <details><summary>Parameters</summary>